snrnats/doc-centre/docfx_project/pro/api/shipments/getting_shipment_events.md

 By default, `{take}` has a value of 10 and `{skip}` has a value of 0.

 > [!NOTE]
->
-> * For more information on the structure of PRO shipment tracking events, see the [What Is a Tracking Event?](/pro/api/shipments/tracking_pro_shipments.html#what-is-a-tracking-event) section of the [Tracking PRO Shipments](/pro/api/shipments/tracking_pro_shipments.html) page.
 > * For full reference information on the **Get Tracking Events by Custom Reference** endpoint, see LINK HERE.

 ### Example Get Tracking Events by Custom Reference Call